GoAskAway/rill/docs/PRODUCTION_GUIDE.md

   - Pass `requireWhitelist` in EngineOptions when creating Engine.
 Only these modules can be `require()`ed by the guest bundle.
   - Default whitelist: `react`, `react-native`, `react/jsx-runtime`, `rill/reconciler`.
 - Execution timeout
   - Use `timeout` option (default 5000ms).
-While QuickJS `eval` runs synchronously, the guard catches long-running tasks that yield to event loop.
-Consider using separate worker/isolate if strict CPU time slicing is required.
+QuickJS `eval` is synchronous and cannot be forcibly interrupted; this timeout is "best-effort".
+Consider worker/thread isolation if strict CPU time slicing is required.
 - Error classification
   - The engine throws specific error classes: `RequireError`, `ExecutionError`, `TimeoutError`.
   - Subscribe to `engine.on('error', handler)` to log and report.